 Source: Capgemini Digital Transformation Institute, Digital Mastery Survey; April-May 2018, N=1338 respondents, 757 organizations.
+Based on the percentage of organizations agreeing to the question (rating of 5, 6, 7 on a scale of 1 to 7).

 We are first and foremost an incredibly social company, and this is one of the key determinants of our culture.
 We, for example, use Chatter - our internal collaboration tool - more than we use email.
 Our social nature means that we have a culture of transparency, collaboration, and continuous learning."